Bhone15/sem/README.md

 ## Lab 1 & Lab 2
-This is all about using GitHub.
+This is all about using GitHub and its actions.